govCMS/GovCMS/README.md

         pygmy up

   It's likely sudo would be needed to achieve this on macOS (gem installation of pygmy).

-  Linux users may need to know about the --no-resolver flag; more [information](https://github.com/amazeeio/pygmy/blob/master/bin/pygmy#L25).
+  Linux users may need to use the option --no-resolver flag; more [information](https://github.com/amazeeio/pygmy/blob/master/bin/pygmy#L25).

 * [Windows](https://docs.amazee.io/local_docker_development/windows.html):